open-telemetry/oteps/text/metrics/0156-counter-gauge-model.md

 be decoupled from the implementation (SDK), thus the Metrics project set out to define the meaning of metrics API events.

-OpenTelemetry uses the term _temporality_ to describe how aggregations are accumulated across time, whether they are reset to zero with each interval (_delta_) or accumulated over a sequence of intervals (_cumulative_).
+OpenTelemetry uses the term _temporality_ to describe how Sum aggregations are accumulated across time, whether they are reset to zero with each interval (_delta_) or accumulated over a sequence of intervals (_cumulative_).
 Both forms of temporality are considered important, as they offer a useful tradeoff between cost and reliability.
 The data model specifies that a change of temporality does not change meaning.

 OpenTelemetry recognizes both synchronous and asynchronous APIs are useful for reporting metrics, and each has unique advantages.
 When